 - Migraine headaches

-In addition, yoga postures that stretch and strengthen the joints in the upper body may improve grip strength and reduce pain among people with carpal tunnel syndrome.
+In addition, yoga postures that stretch and strengthen joints in the upper body may improve grip strength and reduce pain in people with carpal tunnel syndrome.

-Some people may feel stiffness as their bodies get used to different postures.
-As with any physical activity, yoga may lead to an injury if not done properly.
-It’s important to practice yoga with a trained teacher is important.
+Some people may feel stiff as their bodies get used to different postures.
+As with any physical activity, yoga can cause injury if not done correctly.
+It is important to practice yoga with a trained teacher.

-Be sure to check with your doctor before trying yoga if you have high blood pressure, heart disease, arthritis, or a recent back injury, as you would with any physical activity.
-Choose one of the gentler forms of yoga discussed earlier.
+Be sure to check with your doctor before trying yoga if you have high blood pressure, heart disease, arthritis, or a recent back injury, as you would with any exercise program.
+Choose one of the gentler forms of yoga.

-Some postures are not recommended during pregnancy, but special classes are available for pregnant women.
+Pregnant women may need to avoid some postures.
+Special classes are available for expecting mothers.
 Be sure to call your doctor if any exercises cause headaches, muscle cramps, dizziness, or severe pain in your back, legs, or joints.

 International Association of Yoga Therapists (IAYT) -- www.iayt.org

 Yoga Alliance -- www.yogaalliance.org